freenas/freenas-docs/userguide/sharing.rst

 The next step is to configure authorized initiators, or the systems which are allowed to connect to the iSCSI targets on the %brand% system.
-To configure which systems can connect, navigate :menuselection:`Sharing --> Block (iSCSI) --> Initiators` and click |ui-add| as shown in
+To configure which systems can connect, go to :menuselection:`Sharing --> Block (iSCSI) --> Initiators` and click |ui-add| as shown in
 :numref:`Figure %s <iscsi_add_initiator_fig>`.